Ixta Belfrage’s Passionfruit Pudim

 Preheat the oven to 150C fan.

-Tap the caramel to make sure it has set hard, then place a mesh sieve over the tin.
-Pour the custard through the sieve into the tin.
+Tap the caramel to make sure it has set hard.
+Place the pudim dish in a large, high-sided baking tray.
+Pour the custard through a sieve into the pudim dish.

-Remove the pudim from the fridge 30 minutes before you want to serve it.
-Carefully run a small knife around the edges of the pudim to release it.
-Place a large plate (larger than your pudim tin, and with a lip to catch the liquid caramel) on top of the tin.
-Holding both the plate and the tin together, quickly flip the whole thing over.
-Gently lift off the tin, the pudim should have released itself on to the plate, but if not, give the tin a good bang on the top and sides.
+Remove the pudim from the fridge 10 minutes before you want to serve it.
+Run a knife around the edges of the pudim to release it.
+Place a large, lipped platter on top of the tin, then quickly flip the whole thing over.
+Gently lift off the tin – the pudim should have released itself on to the plate, but if not, give the tin a good bang on the top and sides.
 Slice, and serve.